Soccer shocker: Lionel Messi says he will join Miami's MLS team

 "After winning the World Cup and not being able to return to Barcelona, it was my turn to go to the league of the United States to live football in another way," Messi said.

+He didn't take the money.
+He didn't choose the memories.
+He picked Miami instead.
+Messi's next matches are likely to be exhibitions with Argentina against Australia on June 15 at Beijing and at Indonesia in Jakarta four days later — and then his Inter Miami debut figures to be sometime in July.

-The seven-time Ballon d'Or winner — they give that trophy annually to the best player in the world — makes his move after two years with Paris Saint-Germain.
+The seven-time Ballon d'Or winner — the trophy given annually to the best player in the world — makes his move after two years with Paris Saint-Germain.
 At 35, Messi has nothing left to prove in the game and filled the only significant unchecked box on his resume back in December by leading Argentina to the World Cup title.

-Messi has more than 800 goals in his career, making him one of the greatest scorers in the sport's history.
-In more than 17 years of representing Argentina on the international stage, he has scored 102 goals against 38 different national team opponents.
+Messi has more than 800 goals in his career for club and country, making him one of the greatest scorers in the sport's history.
+In more than 17 years of representing Argentina on the international stage, he has scored 102 goals against 38 different national team opponents — 16 of those goals coming on U.S. soil.
 He scored twice in last year's World Cup final against France, a match that officially ended 3-3 with Argentina prevailing in penalty kicks.

 He has been to the absolute mountaintop of the game.